Diving the J6 … A day of days !!

 N.J.
 Fjord

 Lost for almost 100 years its a piece of history that was thought gone, lost to the sea forever.
-But back in 2013 a team of expert divers had been hunting for this particular wreck and on June the 19th they sailed out of Eyemounth onboard the Jacob George from Marinequest and they hit pay dirt .. here is that amazing story..
+But back in 2013 a team of expert divers who had been hunting for this particular wreck and on June the 19th they sailed out of Eyemounth onboard the Jacob George from Marinequest and they hit pay dirt .. here is that amazing story..
 NJ FORD DISCOVERY The discovery of the wreck that day and this subsequent retrieval of the bell will force a rewrite of the history books …..

 Above is a fantastic video from that very day the bell was recovered.
 Edited by Brian Goddard , one of the original discoverers of the NJ Fjord .